Winnie Markus

-Winnie Markus (1921–2002) was a Czechoslovakia-born German film and television actress whose captivating performances left an indelible mark on the German entertainment industry.
-With a career spanning over four decades, Markus graced the silver screen with her talent, charm, and versatility.
+Winnie Markus (1921–2002) was a Czechoslovakia-born German film and television actress.

 Biography

-Born in Czechoslovakia in 1921, Winnie Markus began her acting career in the late 1930s, quickly rising to prominence with her captivating performances.
+Winnie Markus was born in Czechoslovakia in 1921.
 She moved to Vienna from Prague and trained in the Max Reinhardt Seminar.

 Markus began her career with Wien-Film in 1939 during the Nazi period, starring in Mutterliebe, directed by Gustav Ucicky, the illegitimate son of Gustav Klimt.
 She was considered to embody the Deutsches Fraulein - blonde hair, delicate features, and an air of innocence rather than overt sex appeal.
-She appeared in numerous films throughout the 1940s and 1950s, earning critical acclaim and a dedicated fan following.